La Donna L. Forsgren

 Biography

 La Donna L. Forsgren is an Associate Professor in the Department of Film, Television, and Theatre; concurrent faculty in the Gender Studies Program; and affiliate faculty in the Department of Africana Studies at the University of Notre Dame.
-She serves as Associate Editor for Theatre Survey, a theatre history journal chartered by the American Society for Theatre Research (ASTR).
+She serves as Editor for Theatre Survey, a theatre history journal chartered by the American Society for Theatre Research (ASTR).

-Dr. Forsgren has also published her research on African American theatre history in prestigious academic journals, contributed chapters to book collections, and is working on a third book project that explores Black girlhood and Black queer feminist spectatorship in contemporary musical theatre.
+Dr. Forsgren has published her research on African American theatre history in prestigious academic journals, contributed chapters to book collections, and is working on a third book project that explores Black girlhood and Black queer feminist spectatorship in contemporary musical theatre.

 Representative Publications, Performances, and Creative Works